NibbleSoftwareAssociation/NibbleLang/README.md

 Nibble design has been influenced by C++, Java, Kotlin, Haskell, Rust and Python.

-All in Nibble is an object: to handle them, Nibble has a new way to use memory.

 It comes with a predefined library:
 * `lang`
   Contains basic language constructs.